How to Blanch Hazelnuts for Easy Peeling

 Variations and substitutions

-If you don’t have baking soda, the traditional method of skinning hazelnuts is by roasting.
-To roast hazelnuts, heat them in a 350 degree Fahrenheit oven for about 10 to 15 minutes until they smell toasty.
-Let the roasted hazelnuts cool slightly, then wrap them in a kitchen towel and rub them together vigorously.
+The traditional method for skinning hazelnuts is roasting.
+To roast hazelnuts, heat them in a 350 degree Fahrenheit oven for 10 to 15 minutes until they smell toasty.
+Let the roasted hazelnuts cool, then wrap them in a kitchen towel and rub them together vigorously.
 You’ll be able to remove much of the peel this way.

 Recipe tips and tricks